 - Cornell Children’s Tuition Scholarship: Provides the children of eligible Cornell employees a partial scholarship for study at Cornell or other accredited institutions.

 - Travel Assistance to NYC for Medical and Other Emergencies: The Emergency CARE Fund provides round-trip bus tickets on the Campus-to-Campus Bus to current employees.

 - School Closing e-List (type “join” in the subject line): Receive notification of weather-related or unscheduled school closures.

 - Summer Camps: Cornell hosts two summer day camp programs

-- Bring A Child To Work Day : Annual event provides an activities for children to explore interests and careers and see what parents, relatives and/or friends do in their work at Cornell.
+- Bring A Child To Work Day: Annual event provides activities for children to explore interests and careers and see what parents, relatives, and/or friends do in their work at Cornell.

-- Workshops : Programs offered assist with tools and strategies related to pregnancy, parenting various ages of children, and life transitions.
+- Workshops: Programs offered to assist with tools and strategies related to pregnancy, parenting various ages of children, and life transitions.